-In 2011 , GSK was required to conduct a cardiac effects study which concluded that doses over 16 mg of Zofran increased the risk of the potentially fatal cardiac arrhythmia, Toursades de Point.
+In 2011, GSK was required to conduct a cardiac effects study which concluded that doses over 16 mg of Zofran increased the risk of the potentially fatal cardiac arrhythmia, Torsades de Point.
 GSK was forced to recall a 32 mg injectable dosage formulation of the medication in 2012.

 In 2012, GSK paid $3 billion in criminal and civil penalties to settle Department of Justice allegations that the company had promoted Zofran for off-label use in pregnant women and had unlawfully paid kickbacks to physicians for prescribing the medication.

-Even though GlaxoSmithKline has paid a settlement of $3 Billion, this has not released the company from liability for damages or injuries that may have occurred due to Zofran use and the company has faced numerous Zofran lawsuits.
+Even though GlaxoSmithKline has paid a settlement of $3 Billion, GSK was not released from liability for damages or injuries that may have occurred due to Zofran use and the company has faced numerous Zofran lawsuits.

 A child or the family of a child who was injured because the mother was given Zofran during pregnancy may be entitled to compensation for damages.
 Monetary damages awarded to those injured by medications may include coverage of medical costs, lost wages and pain and suffering.
 In some cases, victims may be awarded punitive damages, which are intended to punish the manufacturer for knowingly promoting or selling a harmful medication.